 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, or red skin rash

-- Severe depression, anxiety, mood changes, hallucinations, problems dealing with anger, thoughts of hurting yourself or others
+- Severe depression, anxiety, anger, mood changes, seeing or hearing things that are not there, thoughts of hurting yourself or others

 If you notice these less serious side effects, talk with your doctor:

 - Rash or itching

 - Weight gain around your neck, upper back, breast, face, or waist